Barack Obama Retirement Update: Ex-POTUS Filmed Kitesurfing, Wins Competition

 Are you in the least bit jealous of Michelle and Barack Obama’s retirement and lavish vacation update?

-[Featured image by Pete Souza/The White House via Getty Images]
+[Featured Image by Pete Souza/The White House/Getty Images]